sdondley/ClimateChangeChat/notes/current-notes.md

             * commands issued on client machine get played out on primary machine
     * frees up a lot of real estate
     * use f13/f14 hotkeys to toggle betwen machines
+        * bit of a reach but:
+            * just a single key press
+            * can easily feel way to the correct key
+    * my main programming machine is now right in front of me instead of off to the side
     * there is a slight bit of lag on client machine
     * best not to use mouse on client machine
         * also a little laggy